Shankar–Ehsaan–Loy

+They are often referred to as the Amar Akbar Anthony (AAA) of the Hindi film music industry.
+They are known for their compositions in Dil Chahta Hai (2001), Kal Ho Naa Ho (2003), Kabhi Alvida Naa Kehna (2006), My Name Is Khan (2010), Zindagi Na Milegi Dobara (2011) and Dil Dhadakne Do (2015).

 Members

 Shankar Mahadevan

 Shankar Mahadevan, the main vocalist of the trio, was born and brought up in Chembur, a suburb of Mumbai, in a Tamil family from Kerala.
 He learned Hindustani classical music and Carnatic music in his childhood and started playing the veena at the age of five.
 He studied under Shrinivas Khale, a popular Marathi music composer.
 After graduating in 1988 with a degree in Software Engineering from Ramrao Adik Institute of Technology in Navi Mumbai under the auspices of Mumbai University, he worked as a software engineer on Oracle Version Six.
 After working for a while for Leading Edge Systems, Shankar ventured into the field of music.
 He earned his first award as a playback singer in a Tamil movie, collaborating with A. R. Rahman and winning a National Film Award for his song in Kandukondain Kandukondain.
 A prominent star in Tamil cinema, he gained further recognition upon the release of his first music album, Breathless, in 1998.
 In 2019 he was felicitated with the Padma Shri Award for his contribution to Film Music.
 He has two sons, Siddharth and Shivam Mahadevan, both of whom are singers as well.